Page cover

 Below is a list of possible rampStatus values returned

-when rampType=buy paymentMethod=card/apple/googleand Payment methods
+when rampType=buy paymentMethod=Payment methods

 Status